ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 The end result of this blog post can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/01-validate-client-certificate-in-apim).

+Don't remove your deployed Azure resources yet!
 In the next post, we'll cover how to validate a client certificate in API Management when it's positioned behind an Azure Application Gateway.
+The solution provided in this post is a good starting point for the upcoming post.